Is your wallet optimized to capture Amazon Prime Day’s once-in-a-year deals at the lowest possible net price?

 - Introductory APR: Enjoy 0% intro APR for 18 months on balance transfers.
 Then, variable regular APR applies (currently 18.99% to 28.99%, depending on your creditworthiness and prevailing rates).

 - Key Fees: This card has no annual fee.
 The foreign transaction fee is 3%.

 - Other Perks: Choose your own payment due date and enjoy comprehensive identity theft resolution support through Citi® Identity Theft Solutions.

 The Chase Freedom® Unlimited Credit Card earns an unlimited 1.5% cash back on all eligible purchases, making it a solid choice for Prime Day spending even without a generous sign-up bonus.

 With category-leading value, though, said sign-up bonus really does make a difference.
-During the first year, on up to the first $20,000 in eligible purchases, you’ll earn an additional 1.5% cash back.
+During the first year, Chase will automatically match all the cash back you earned.
 That adds up to a 3% cash-back rate on eligible Amazon purchases.